Friday, July 18, 1980

 “Twenty Four Hours”

-On “the jaw-dropping, wrenching” AMG Twenty Four Hours “Curtis embodies despair and pleas for an escape from loneliness.
+“The jaw-dropping, wrenching” AM Twenty Four Hours is “a thrillingly dark blast” AD that “rises from quiet to impossibly dense.”
+AD “Curtis embodies despair and pleas for an escape from loneliness.
 It’s a declaration of frustrated rage that remains subtle with unrelenting eerieness.”
 RV He sings: “Now that I've realized how it's all gone wrong / Gotta find some therapy, this treatment takes too long / Deep in the heart of where sympathy held sway / Gotta find my destiny, before it gets too late.”

 Hook said this was one of the last songs the band wrote together, BV but Morris said it was one of the first things the group did after Unknown Pleasures.
 GQ